Students’ Rights and Responsibilities

 - any other actions that result in unreasonable interference with the learning environment or the rights of others.

-- This policy and university regulation and MAU rules and procedures are not intended to define prohibited conduct in exhaustive terms, but rather to set forth examples to serve as guidelines for acceptable and unacceptable behavior.
+- This policy and university regulation and major administrative unit rules and procedures are not intended to define prohibited conduct in exhaustive terms but rather to set forth examples to serve as guidelines for acceptable and unacceptable behavior.